 Shailendra cooks up a rapid “classical” exchange between Kishore and Asha in verse right under the nose of Mamaji.
 SD Burman brings out his naughtiest side to create a hilarious piece that has generous doses of Kishore Kumar’s madcapism, with Asha following the cue brilliantly.
 The pièce de resistance is Kishore breaking into a rapid-fire sargam – ‘vasco da ga ma’ with teen taal on the tabalchi’s head.
 Can’t stop giggling when this one is on – a solid mood uplifter.

 Asha Bhosle, RD Burman and Gulzar made a team that found a delicious joy in breaking the set norms of music.
-From the blank verse of Mera kuch saaman to the semi-classical Piya bawri and a whole album of exceptional songs in Dil Padosi Hai, the trio came up with immortal songs.
-One such unforgettable album was Namkeen, where Asha’s voice was used in a range of songs – from the melancholic Phir se aayo badra bidesi, and the mujra Badi der se megha barsa to the sing-song folk-styled Aanke chali baanke chali.
+From the blank verse of Mera kuchh saaman to the semi-classical Piya bawri and a whole album of exceptional songs in Dil Padosi Hai, the trio came up with immortal songs.
+One such unforgettable album was Namkeen, where Asha’s voice was used in a range of songs – from the melancholic Phir se aayo badra bidesi, and the mujra Badi der se megha barsa to the sing-song folk-styled Aanki chali baanke chali.

 Trust Gulzar to come up with these lines which only one who knows about Bengal’s food culture can relate to.
 Why he put them in is anybody’s guess but they sure are a teaser!
 For those who don’t know the meaning of the lines – Paanta bhaate taatka baigun poRRa – this is actually a simple meal of boiled rice with its water retained, topped with a freshly roasted eggplant – it is a sufficiently filling and nutritious meal for people who cannot afford the regular dal-chawal-subzi-bhaaji-chutney meal.